decentraland/explorer/docs/code-review-standards.md

 * If everything fails and the PR came out big, bring more reviewers and try to add a guide on the PR description that guides the reviewer through the code.
 Live meetings to explain the code are very welcome as well.

+* Bonus advice: some auditors use our commit throughput to correlate with MANA performance.
+So smaller commits indirectly contribute to MANA performance. *(please don't take this too serious)*

 ### Bring critical reviewers on board

 When working on any existing piece of code, you'd want to get a review the original contributor or owner of the feature.
 If the repository settings let you merge, that doesn't mean an additional reviewer shouldn't be brought on board.